cfu288/mere-medical/apps/docs/docs/getting-started/deploy-to-do.md

 ---
 sidebar_position: 2
-description: 1-Click Deploy to Digital Ocean
+description: Deploy Mari Medical to Digital Ocean with one click
 ---

+# 1-Click Deploy to Digital Ocean

 To deploy Mari Medical to Digital Ocean App Platform, click the button below and follow the steps: